-4.7.1.1 Satellite operators shall include appropriate quality indicators in the metadata for each datasets, in accordance with the provisions of section 2.5 of this Manual.
+4.7.1.1 Satellite operators shall include appropriate quality indicators in the metadata for each datasets, in accordance with the provisions of section 2.5.

 4.8.
 Capacity Development

 4.8.1 Centres of Excellence

 4.8.1.1 Satellite operators, and other Members having the capability to do so, shall provide support to education and training of instructors in the use of satellite data and capabilities e.g. at specialized Regional Meteorological Training Centres or other training institutes designated as Centres of Excellence in satellite meteorology, in order to build up expertise and facilities at a number of regional growth points.